paulkaefer/diamol_code/notes.md

 > There is no `docker stack rollback` command; only individual services can be rolled back to their previous state.
 * https://labs.play-with-docker.com/

+## Chapter 15: Configuring Docker for secure remote access and CI/CD
+* I went through pretty quickly over lunch & like the concepts.
+* PWD is a neat tool.

 # Once complete:
 - [ ] does LinkedIn have a Docker quiz?